ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 If the Trusted Auditor relationship was not deployed, crawlers and organizations would build it themselves for their own needs.
-By standardizing it, users who wish to opt-in (for instance those unwilling to participate fully in STH Pollination) can have an interopable standard they can use to choose and change thei trusted auditor.
+By standardizing it, users who wish to opt-in (for instance those unwilling to participate fully in STH Pollination) can have an interoperable standard they can use to choose and change their trusted auditor.

 ## Interaction